catalyst/moodle-tool_objectfs/README.md

 $CFG->alternative_file_system_class = '\tool_objectfs\swift_file_system';
 ```

-## Currently supported object stores
+## Compatible object stores

-### Roadmap

-There is support for more object stores planed.
+Note: Not all object stores listed below are tested/in-use directly by Catalyst and some rely on community contributions.
+If you require commercial support/help please contact us privaately for details on our rates.

 ### Amazon S3